SmokinCaterpillar/pypet/doc/source/cookbook/parameter.rst

           np.complex, np.str

-        * python lists and tuples (non-nested!) with homogeneous data of the previous types.
+        * python lists and tuples

+            Non nested with homogeneous data of the previous types.

-        *
+        * python dictionaries

-            python dictionaries (non-nested)  with strings as keys.
-Values must be of the previously listed types (including numpy arrays and matrices) and can be heterogeneous.
+            Non-nested  with strings as keys; values must be of the previously listed types (including numpy arrays and matrices) and can be heterogeneous.

-        * pandas_ DataFrames
+        * pandas_ DataFrames, Series, Panels

         * :class:`~pypet.parameter.ObjectTable`

             Object tables are special pandas_ DataFrames with `dtype=object`, i.e. everything you keep in object tables will keep its type and won't be auto-converted py pandas.

 * :class:`~pypet.parameter.SparseResult`